Workplace Violence Prevention

 Typically, this is divided into four categories of potential violence (as outlined in this FBI document):

-The Human Intelligence Group has the resources and experience to assist your organization with creating workplace violence prevention policies that integrate all of these practices.
+The Human Intelligence Group has the resources and experience to assist your organization with creating workplace violence prevention policies and programs that integrate all of these practices.
 In particular, our expertise with threat assessment allows us to provide guidance, training, and assistance that is designed to increase the likelihood of identifying and managing potential threats of violence before they erupt.

 For more information, use the links above, or contact us directly.